ChakCodeMonkey/ChakCodeMonkey/README.md

 🚀 When I'm not coding, you can catch me impressing folks by solving Rubik's cubes in just 30 seconds! 🧩

-Let's create amazing things together! 🌟 #FrontEndWizard
+Let's create amazing things together! 🌟